domel/ldbc.github.io/content/english/benchmarks/snb.md

 constituent parts, e.g. single query execution times.

 - **The Social Network Benchmark\'s Interactive workload** is focusing on transactional graph processing with complex read queries that access the neighbourhood of a given node in the graph and update operations that continuously insert new data in the graph.
+This workload is final an open for audits (see below).
 - **The Social Network Benchmark\'s Business Intelligence workload** is focusing on aggregation- and join-heavy complex queries touching a large portion of the graph with microbatches of insert/delete operations.
-This workload is not yet finalized.
+This workload is not yet finalized, hence getting audited results is not possible.

+The [LDBC Social Network Benchmark specification](https://arxiv.org/abs/2001.02299) (including the latest and earlier versions) can be found on arXiv.

 #### Social Network Benchmark Interactive audited results